hspil/hspil.github.io/free_space_optical.md

 A place to keep notes about optical ham radio.
 Most stuff on this page is about near-infrared and visible light (approx 1000 – 500 nm)

-## A list of amateurs with published information on various optical communication systems:

 * [W1VLF](https://youtube.com/@W1VLF)
 * KA7OEI [modulatedlight.org](https://modulatedlight.org) and [youtube](https://m.youtube.com/@modulatedlight)
 * K3PGP